scheibler/TactileClock/README.md

 after booting is finished.
 Android version >= 4.0 is supported.

 Basically there exist two different vibration pattern: A short vibration stands for the digit 1 and a long one for the digit 5.
-So the 2 is represented by two consecutive short vibrations, the 6 by a long and a short one and so on.
+The 2 is represented by two consecutive short vibrations, the 6 by a long and a short one and so on.
 The 0 constitutes an exception with two long vibrations.

 Examples